google/comprehensive-rust/src/chromium/adding-third-party-crates/resolving-problems.md

 If your build fails, it may be because of a `build.rs`: programs which do arbitrary things at build time.
 This is fundamentally at odds with the design of `gn` and `ninja` which aim for static, deterministic, build rules to maximize parallelism and repeatability of builds.

-If your crate or its dependencies have a `build.rs` you may need to take steps:
+Some `build.rs` actions are automatically supported; others require action:

 | build script effect | Supported by our gn templates | Work required by you |
 |-----|-----|-----|